javascript-tutorial/en.javascript.info/1-js/11-async/07-microtask-queue/article.md

 That's strange, because the promise is definitely done from the beginning.

-Why `.then` triggered after?
+Why did the `.then` trigger afterwards?
 What's going on?

 # Microtasks